ryanburnette/jekyll-image-tag/README.md

 #### output

-Jekyll Image Tag generates resized images to the `output` directory specified in your Jekyll configuration.
+Jekyll Image Tag R generates resized images to the `output` directory specified in your Jekyll configuration.
 The `generated` folder is used if none is specififed.
 Images are generated to the output folder before Jekyll finishes compiling and are copied into your site.

 #### presets

-Presets contain reusable settings for a Jekyll Image Tag.
+Presets contain reusable settings for a Jekyll Image Tag R.

 For example, a `users` preset might set image dimensions, a class, and some metadata attributes needed for all user pictures.
 If the design changes, you can edit the `users` preset and the new settings will apply to every tag that references it.